-IBM looks confident to build a highly advanced quantum processor with over 1000 qubits by the time year 2023 completes.
-The company released a strategy towards the achievement of this ambitious goal.
+IBM looks confident in building a highly advanced quantum processor with over 1000 qubits by the time year 2023 completes.
+The company released a strategy for the achievement of this ambitious goal.
 Currently, IBM has a quantum processor of 65 qubits.

 They have planned to launch a 127 qubit quantum processor in 2021, followed by a 433 qubit machine in 2022.
 The development of a larger quantum processor will require a very efficient cooling system, and appropriate hardware to interconnect these units to build a structure similar to that of the multi-core architecture in the classic chips.

 The current cooling device which IBM uses will not be enough to accommodate the larger quantum processor expected to be built in the future.
 Hence the company is also looking into the manufacture of a super fridge-like device.

 IBM Research director Dario Gil said that the leap in quantum computing will require parallel progress in software, cryogenics and other technologies.
 “The ultimate goal is to build large-scale, fault-tolerant quantum computers.”